 or MANY

 cardinality.
-These cardinalities are analogous to one-to-one and one-to-many modeling, respectively, where the interface link type is the left side of the relation.
+These cardinalities are analogous to one-to-one and one-to-many modeling, respectively.
 A ONE

 You should decide between using ONE